iterative/dvc.org/content/blog/2022-08-23-bitbucket-CML-runners.md

 Using CML to provision cloud instances for our model (re)training has a number of benefits:

-- Spot instances: CML can leverage cloud resources at the cheapest possible rates
+- Spot instances: CML can provision spot instances, reducing your cloud expenses compared to on-demand instances
-- Auto-recovery: if a spot instance is terminated, CML will recover when spot instances become available again
+- Auto-recovery: if a job is interrupted on a spot instance, CML will automatically restart it
 - Auto-termination: CML automatically terminates instances once they are no longer being used, reducing idle time (and costs)
 - Cloud abstraction: CML handles the interaction with our cloud provider,